 It was December 14, 1991, and a night no one was prepared for.
 The rain was still pounding hard on the roof of Mike’s home when I got up to go to the bathroom and to look outside to see how Oink was doing.

-Oink was a 400 pound feral pig who Mike Rhodes had tamed and took care of since he was found two years ago.
+Oink was a 400 pound feral pig who Mike Rhodes had tamed and took care of since he was found as a wild piglet two years ago.